OWASP/NINJA-PingU/README.md

-"NINJA-PingU Is Not Just a Ping Utility" is a free open-source high performance network scanner and services discoverage tool for large scale  analyses.
+"NINJA-PingU Is Not Just a Ping Utility" is a free open-source high performance network scanner framework and services discoverage tool for large scale  analyses aimed at allowing fast and easy plugin development for security researchers.

 Requeriments